 The Arthur Miller Foundation collaborated with Peter Avery, NYC DOE Director of Theater, to develop the program which is tailored to first, second and third year theater teachers, named Arthur Miller Fellows.
 Fellows are provided with three years of dedicated support, including experienced mentors, cultural partner residencies, classroom resources, theater field trips for students and professional development opportunities.

-In 6 years, the program has expanded from 15 to 65 Fellows at 65 public schools, impacting over 32,000 elementary, middle and high school students in all 5 boroughs of New York City.
-It is one of the few existing programs with a focus on integrating theater arts education into the academic day.
+In 7 years, the program has expanded from 15 to 78 Fellows at 78 public schools, impacting nearly 40,000 elementary, middle and high school students in all 5 boroughs of New York City.
+It is the only program of its kind, with a focus on integrating theater arts education into the academic day.

 PROGRAM SUPPORT FOR ARTHUR MILLER FELLOWS: